mondalchandler/website-screenshot-cli/README.md

-# Website Screenshot CLI — Beginner‑Friendly Guide
+# Website Screenshot CLI — Beginner-Friendly Guide

 This tool captures **full‑page desktop and mobile screenshots** of one or many web pages and merges them into a single, timestamped PDF.
 It also handles common website quirks like sticky headers, cookie banners, animations, and “Important Safety Information (ISI)” blocks.